abilandz/PH8124/Lecture_4/Lecture_4.md

 sleep 2h  # pause the code execution for 2 hours
 ```

-This command can be used in the simplest cases to avoid a conflict among concurrently running processes.
+This command can be used in some simple cases to avoid a conflict among concurrently running processes.
 Another use case is to determine the periodicity of infinite loops.

 **Example 3:** Infinite loops with the specified periodicity.